RMNCLDYO/claude-ai-toolkit/README.md

 The Claude AI Toolkit makes it easy to use Anthropic's Claude 3 'Opus', 'Sonnet' and 'Haiku' language models for creating chatbots, generating text, and analyzing images.
 It's designed for everyone, from beginners to experienced developers, allowing quick addition of AI features to projects with simple commands.
 While it offers simplicity and lightweight integration, it doesn't compromise on power; experienced developers can access the full suite of advanced options available via the API, ensuring robust customization and control.
 This toolkit is perfect for those looking to efficiently tap into advanced AI without getting bogged down in technical details, yet it still provides the depth needed for complex project requirements.

 ## Key Features
-- **Chat Functionality**: Engage in interactive conversations with Anthropic's advanced conversational models.
+- **Conversational AI**: Create interactive, real-time chat experiences (chatbots) or AI assistants.
-- **Image Captioning**: Analyze images to generate descriptive captions or insights.
+- **Image Captioning**: Generate detailed descriptions and insights or create captions from images.
-- **Text Generation**: Produce creative and contextually relevant text based on prompts.
+- **Text Creation**: Produce coherent and contextually relevant text and answers from simple prompts.
-- **Command-Line Interface (CLI)**: Access the full suite of functionalities directly from the command line.
-- **Python Wrapper**: Simplify interaction with Anthropic's Claude models in only 2 lines of code.
-- **Streamed Responses**: Receive responses as they are generated for real-time interaction.
-- **Flexible Configuration**: Customize the token limits, safety thresholds, stop sequences, temperature and more.
+- **Highly Customizable**: Tailor settings like streaming output, system prompts, sampling temperature and more to suit your specific requirements.
-- **Minimal Dependencies**: Built to be efficient and lightweight, requiring only the `requests` package for operation.
+- **Lightweight Integration**: Efficiently designed with minimal dependencies, requiring only the `requests` package for core functionality.

 ## Prerequisites
 - `Python 3.x`